ministryofjustice/bichard7-next-audit-logging/README.md

 4. [General Event Handler](general-event-handler/) - Lambda for transforming events coming from the Bichard system and attaching to Audit Log records
 5. [Portal](audit-log-portal/) - Web-based portal allowing access to view and explore all Audit Log records and their events

+## Quickstart

+Once all prerequisites are installed, you can do the followings:

+1. Run `make run-all` to deploy and run all components.
+After running this command, you should be able to access to the portal at [http://localhost:3000](http://localhost:3000)
+2. Run `make run-all-e2e` to deploy and run all components required for solution-level end-to-end testing.
+5. Run `make destroy` to destroy the local infrastructure.

 ## Development

 ### Build Order